b224hisl/OpenROAD-flow-scripts/README.md

 Moving forward, we plan to add support for all modes of operation in OpenROAD. we will collaborate with FlowTune and OpenROAD to incorporate more excellent features into ORFS and improve its compatibility and support for different modes.

 ## Solution-inspiring error log system
-There are many common problems when using EDA tools to harden designs.
-Quickly resolving these issues will accelerate layout generation.
-However, for most beginners and designers, this is not an easy task: they need to check the EDA tool manual or load the design database with GUI to find the problem.
+When using electronic design automation (EDA) tools to harden designs, there are numerous issues.
+Efficiently addressing these problems can significantly expedite layout generation.
+However, for novices and designers, such tasks can be challenging, as they may need to consult EDA tool manuals or utilize graphical user interfaces to locate the cause of the issue.

-Therefore, to alleviate the issues, we gather a comprehensive list of common user problems that arise during OpenROAD program execution on the Github issue page.
-We have embedded hints for solutions in the error logs, which serve to inspire users and provide more direct debugging assistance, as well as a better understanding of the tool.
+To alleviate these challenges, we have compiled a comprehensive list of common user problems that occur during OpenROAD program execution from the Github issue page.
+We have also summarized experience from Slack discussion groups and consulted with the software development team to help with deveoping the solution-inspiring error log system.

+We connected possible solution hints to common problems, such as detailed placement failure, high routing consensus, and LVS errors, with concise statements at the end of the log.

 Here shows two demo logs:
 - Fail in detail placement